ForEvolve/WebStorage/README.md

 A few `IStorage` extensions allow serializing and deserializing values automatically, so you can get and set items directly.

 The default serializer is `JsonWebStorageSerializer` which leverage the `System.Text.Json.JsonSerializer` class.
-You can control its behavior by configuring the `JsonWebStorageSerializerOptions` object like any other options.
+You can control its behavior by configuring the `JsonWebStorageSerializerOptions` object using .NET options pattern.

 ### Customize serialization